mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 There is no trace of event time in the signature, WTF?

-The event time is passed implicitly, it's a common pattern for streaming frameworks.
+The event time is passed implicitly which is a common pattern for streaming frameworks.
 Because every part of the system must be always event-time aware, the event-time is transported outside the payload.
 Moreover, the event-time is constantly advanced during data journey through the pipeline so keeping event-time as a part of the payload does not make sense.